section-engineering-education/engineering-education/articles/basics-of-the-object-model/index.md

 #### Object-Oriented Programming (OOP)
 OOP is a programming paradigm with a view of objects and classes.
 OOP incorporates properties/attributes and functions/methods into an element called an object.
 These objects are grouped into classes.

-This programming style generally exists in programming languages such as C++, Java, JavaScript, Python, etc. These languages help structure and organize systems and software programs quickly.
+This programming style exists in programming languages such as C++, Java, JavaScript, Python, etc. These languages help structure and organize systems and software programs quickly.
 Developers use Object-Oriented Languages when creating large, complex, and actively updated programs.

-OOP is based on four principles, Encapsulation, Abstraction, Inheritance, and Polymorphism.
+OOP is based on four principles, i.e., Encapsulation, Abstraction, Inheritance, and Polymorphism.

 - [Encapsulation](https://en.wikipedia.org/wiki/Encapsulation_(computer_programming)): It is the bundling of data and methods to control access into the object.
 It is also known as information/data hiding.
 In other words, the data is not available to the outside world.
 Therefore, only those methods that are within the class can access it.
 - [Abstraction](https://stackify.com/oop-concept-abstraction/#:~:text=Abstraction%20is%20one%20of%20the,unnecessary%20details%20from%20the%20user.&amp;text=That&#39;s%20a%20very%20generic%20concept,everywhere%20in%20the%20real%20world.): It hides implementation details while presenting the attributes to the outer world.
 It reduces code complexity, hides the facts, and expose the essential parts.